 Everything in between: quiet growth.
 Due to the large impact that their update induces, most tables lead quiet lives with few updates (remember: additions and deletions of attributes, data type and key changes).
-Medium-rated change is scarcely present too: in fact, the inverse Γ pattern states that updates are not proportional to longevity, but rather, only few top-changer tables deviate from a quiet, low-change profile.
-Top-changers tables are long lived, frequently come from the first version of the database, can have large number of updates (both in absolute terms and as a normalized measure over their duration) and, unexpectedly, are not necessarily the wider ones, but frequently their schema is typically medium sized.
+Mediumrated change is scarcely present too: in fact, the inverse $\Gamma$ pattern states that updates are not proportional to longevity, but rather, few top-changer tables attract most of the unavoidable updates.
+Top-changers tables are long lived, frequently come from the first version of the database and they can have large number of updates (both in absolute terms and as a normalized measure over their duration) and, unexpectedly, they are not necessarily the wider ones, but their schema is typically medium sized.
 Although each database comes with its own idiosyncracy, we still can coarsely say that early stages of the database life are more "active" in terms of births, deaths and updates, whereas, later, activity is less "hot", including table additions (which seem to happen throughout the entire timeline), and deletions and updates that become more concentrated and focused.
 The overall result, also due to the outnumbering of table deletions by table additions is that the schema of the database expands over time.

 Plan for a quiet expansion of the schema!
 The database is augmented with new tables all the time; at the same time, although most tables lead quiet lives and do not grow much, some top-changers are "change attractors".
-To address the database expansion, try to systematically use metadata rich facilities involving the interdependencies of applications and tables to be able to locate where the code should be maintained for added, deleted or modified attributes and tables.
+You need to leave room for additions and data type updates in the application code; and most importantly, you need metadata rich facilities involving the interdependencies of applications and tables to be able to locate where the code should be maintained for the new attributes or tables.

 Open issues.
 Possibilities for follow-up work are immense.
-For lack of space, we restrict ourselves to a few points.
-First, there is always the ambitious scientific goal of having some "weather forecast" for the forthcoming changes of a database (we should, however, warn younger readers on the level of risk this research encompasses).
-Second, one can deal with the possibility of capturing more types of changes (like renamings, normalization actions, etc) that have not been part of our fully automated mechanism for transition extraction.
-Third, one could also work on the arguably feasible engineering goal of having flexible structures for gluing applications to evolving database schemata, thus minimizing application dependency and evolution impact (see [6] for our take on the problem).
+For lack of space, we restrict ourselves to (i) the ambitious scientific goal of having some "weather forecast" for the forthcoming changes of a database (we should, however, warn younger readers on the level of risk this research encompasses), and (ii) the arguably feasible engineering goal of having flexible structures for gluing applications to evolving database schemata, thus minimizing application dependency and evolution impact (see [6] for our take on the problem).